 Having a sitemap manager built-in is also immensely beneficial for developers since they don't have to worry about generating hard-coded page paths; in contrast, this allows content editors to compose pages in the sitemap wherever they like.

-Agility CMS is the only CMS in this list that offers all SEO fields built-in (kind of like Yoast with WordPress), which is great if you’re a content editor, content creator, or marketer.
+Agility is the only content platform in this list that offers all SEO fields built-in (kind of like Yoast with WordPress), which is great if you’re a content editor, content creator, or marketer.
 Surprisingly, other Headless CMS don't have SEO fields built-in.
 Combine this with sitemap and page management and the ability to add structured content to your Jamstack website, and you're well set for SEO just by using one of the Jamstack Next.js starters Agility CMS provides.

 Agility allows you to work faster and automatically makes your content operations 100% more organized than any other Headless CMS.
 Frankly, it just makes sense.

-With others Headless CMS, you'll constantly be doing tedious manual labor for sitemap management, API queries, and much more.
+With other Headless CMS, you'll constantly be doing tedious manual labor for sitemap management, API queries, and much more.
 With Agility CMS, all this comes out of the box.
 This is mostly because Agility's been around for so long that it's undoubtedly the most mature Headless CMS.

-Why choose Agility CMS as your Headless CMS?
+Why choose Agility as your headless platform?

 Built-in sitemap management